bazelbuild/bazel/site/docs/skylark/build-style.md

 ---
 layout: documentation
-title: Style guide for BUILD files
+title: BUILD Style Guide
 ---

-# BUILD file style guide
+# BUILD Style Guide

 In `BUILD` files, we take the same approach as in Go: We let the machine take care